By KARIN LINDNER, founder of Karico Performance Solutions

-Karin Lindner is the founder of Karico Performance Solutions (www.karicosolutions.com), a company specializing in employee engagement and motivation in the manufacturing sector.
-Besides writing a book entitled How Can We Make Manufacturing Sexy?, Lindner is in the process of creating a youth award to encourage high school students to come up with new ways and ideas to make manufacturing in North America more attractive.
+Karin Lindner is the founder of Karico Performance Solutions, a company specializing in employee engagement and motivation in the manufacturing sector.
+Besides writing a book entitled How Can We Make Manufacturing Sexy?, Lindner is also in the process of creating a youth award to encourage high school students to come up with new ways and ideas to make manufacturing in North America more attractive.
+For more information, visit www.karicosolutions.com.